 This authenticity is great for developing an ear for the language as it's spoken.

-The lessons are comprehensive, breaking down not just vocabulary and grammar, but also intonation and cultural context.
+The lessons are comprehensive, breaking down not just all the vocabulary stuff and grammar lessons but also intonation and cultural context.
+So you have comprehensive writing lessons as well as cultural lessons.

-For instance, in the Japanese course, Lesson 2.3 doesn’t just teach you how to say "I'm sorry" (ごめんなさい - gomen nasai), but explains the nuances of when to use it versus other apology phrases like すみません (sumimasen).
+For instance, in the Japanese course, Lesson 2.3 doesn't just teach you how to say "I'm sorry" (ăăăăȘăă - gomen nasai), but explains the nuances of when to use it versus other apology phrases like ăăżăŸăă (sumimasen).

 In the French course, I noticed how the simple present tense introduced in early lessons was seamlessly integrated into more complex past and future tense discussions later on.